Why become a business analyst?

 The next step would be getting a qualification in business analysis.
 Professional certifications help you to gain the knowledge, tools, processes and techniques which are commonly used by business analysts.

-Depending on which accredited association you choose, you can start with a Business Analysis Foundation or entry level course.
-There are university degrees in business analysis.
-If you or your employer can fund it, that is great.
+Depending on which accredited institute you choose, you can start with a BCS Business Analysis Foundation entry-level course.

-Having a BA qualification on your resume will boost your confidence levels and make you stand out from the crowd.
+Having a business analyst qualification on your business analyst resume will boost your confidence levels and make you stand out from the crowd.
 As a result, you will for sure find a return on your in investment when you are employed.

 It is worth mentioning that some BA jobs may require experience or qualifications in other subjects such as: